qsdrqs/CRUST-bench/README.md

 pip install -r requirements.txt
 ```

+### Loading the Dataset
+The dataset is within the `datasets` folder as a zip file that can be extracted to provide 2 folders:
+  1. __CBench__: the projects scraped from github.
+  2. __RBench__: the manually annotated interfaces and corresponding tests.

+To perform a sanity type check, we provide the `check_benchmarks/check_build.py` script that produces a compilable version of the rust project with the `unimplemented!()` function bodies that can be type checked.

+The `src/dataset_stats` aids in plotting metrics over the C repositories and the annotated Rust interfaces and tests.

-### Recreating experiments from the CRUST-bench paper
+### Recreating experiments from CRUST-bench.
-Please set the relevant OpenAI, Antropic, Google AI API keys using the environment variables.
+Please set the relevant OpenAI, Antropic, Google CLOUD API keys using the environment variables.

 ```bash
 export OPENAI_API_KEY=<OpenAI_API_KEY>